MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/add-holographic-remoting.md

 ## HoloLens 2

 HoloLens developers using Holographic Remoting will need to update their apps to make them compatible with HoloLens 2.
 This requires a new version of the Holographic Remoting NuGet package.
-Be sure to use version 2.0.0.0 or above of the Holographic Remoting NuGet package when connecting to the Holographic Remoting Player on HoloLens 2 or the connection will fail.
+Be sure to use version 2.0.0.0 or above of the Holographic Remoting NuGet package when connecting to the Holographic Remoting Player on HoloLens 2.
+Otherwise the connection will fail.

 >[!NOTE]
 > Guidance specific to HoloLens 2 can be found [here](holographic-remoting-create-remote-wmr.md).